JanHerca/urantiapedia/output/wikijs/en/article/Jean_Claude_Romeuf/MOI.md

 When a living being becomes capable of acting on the external environment, instead of reacting automatically to stimuli without doing anything else, it begins to think and becomes something other than a machine.
 “If I put myself under this stone”, thinks the scorpion, “the sun will not burn me”: the spirit of intuition is then capable of establishing contact with the mechanical mind.
 I act in the same way: erotic fantasies, conscious emotions can accelerate the beating of my heart.
 The feelings that I experience are the work of the Maternal ministry **of the adjutant mental spirits**.
 Through them, I have the possibility of expressing my will.
 As a man, I am even capable of recognizing the existence of a force much greater than mine which exalts my emotions to the point of adoration!
 I can now profit from the experience with wisdom!

-Despite all that can be said about them, the adjutant mental spirits are only circuits by which the material mind is distributed to intelligent creatures. _I will not worship them, I will not speak to them, I will not worship them!_ At the risk of making everyone angry, I declare, as does The Urantia Book, to [UB 36:5.16](/en/The_Urantia_Book/36#p5_16), that the first five have no repercussions in the Supreme Being, which means that for him as for me, what has value and which benefits his personal growth as well as mine, is the spiritualized, non-animal mind, proper to man as well as to all celestial creatures endowed with personality.
+Despite all that can be said about them, the adjutant mental spirits are only circuits by which the material mind is distributed to intelligent creatures. _I will not worship them, I will not speak to them, I will not worship them!_ At the risk of making everyone angry, I declare, as does The Urantia Book, to <a id="a60_311"></a>[UB 36:5.16](/en/The_Urantia_Book/36#p5_16), that the first five have no repercussions in the Supreme Being, which means that for him as for me, what has value and which benefits his personal growth as well as mine, is the spiritualized, non-animal mind, proper to man as well as to all celestial creatures endowed with personality.

 I do not know exactly at what age I received the gift of personality from the Eternal Father, but I am certain that the first five adjutants were already flowing within me.
 No animal endowed with the first five adjutants possesses personality.
 Since my early childhood, I have therefore been something other than a simple animal!